birjj/csgo-vscripts/vip/README.md

     _We need to take VIPs rotation and rotate entity_maker to match that._

+- **When Hostage is spawned, he gets slightly offset to the side.**

+    _Seems to be caused because there's still an entity in the position the VIP should take the exact moment he spawns.
+Could probably delay another frame?
+This is a bigger problem when he is enclosed in tight space (vents, where he could be pushed outside the map)_

 - **Hostage VIP shouldn't take damage from grenades or shots**